focusaurus/peterlyons.com/app/pages/code_conventions.md

 Some folks advocate a length limit on methods or functions.
 They say that chunks of related code should be refactored out into a separate function and then called from the original function.
 I usually do not find this helpful.
 Generally, if code is only executed once, I don't put it into it's own function.
 I find long methods are perfectly readable top to bottom and actually more readable than jumping all over the place to numerous helper functions that are not referenced elsewhere.
 So if a function has relatively small chunks of related code one after the other, I'm fine with it being one really long function.
 After all, this is the essence of computation: a long list of instructions.
 However, things can become less readable when there is a relatively long stretch of code that goes off on a tangent that is loosely coupled to the rest of the code.
 In that case, it makes sense to refactor out to a dedicated function.
 For example: 10 lines of validation, 25 lines of parsing, 12 lines of computing A, 30 lines of computing B, 25 lines of formatting the result - this can all be in one function.
 However, 6 lines of validation, 4 lines of parsing, 200 lines of computing B, 3 lines of formatting the result - it makes sense to compute B in a separate function.
 It's long enough that it is hard to maintain context on the surronding code while reading all the code that computes B.

 Avoid double negatives with boolean variables.
 Instead, use a positive verb whose meaning is negative. `skipCache = True` is better than `noCache = True`.

+_See also_ [How to Name Things](http://www.slideshare.net/pirhilton/how-to-name-things-the-hardest-problem-in-programming) by Peter Hilton

 # Bourne Shell (bash) Conventions